kubernetes/community/committee-steering/governance/annual-reports.md

   the group,
   - any feedback you have for us as a body and how we can help Chairs and Organizers succeed and feel comfortable in your role.

-### 2020:
-Due to playing catch up with 37 community groups, we will have a slightly modified timeline bootstrap process this year and then will follow the process outlined for 2021.
-Working Groups, due to their temporary nature, will be the only group to submit for 2020.

-1. Steering Committee will assign one member as a liaison to each community group for kick off, help, or guidance needed throughout the process during the first week of July
-2. Working Group Organizers create one report and send it to/share it with steering-private@kubernetes.io for review; reports should take ~30 days to complete (work with your liaison on timeline)
-3. Steering will schedule private meetings to follow up on anything denoted as a private matter on the report; reports are not made public until all private comments have been addressed
-4. Once reviewed and follow ups are completed, the liaison will ask the organizer(s) of the group to submit a pull request to that groups documentation in the community repo
-5. The Steering Committee liaison will work directly with groups that have follow up items and update Steering during regular monthly meetings.

 ### Tips for Chairs and Working Group Organizers:
 - Work together with your groups roles and community members to complete;